 ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of March 31, 2021 and December 31, 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
-As of March 31, 2021 and December 31, 2020, the Company had a deferred tax asset of approximately \$211,000 and \$167,000, respectively, which had a full valuation allowance recorded against it, of approximately \$211,000 and \$167,000, respectively.
+As of June 30, 2021 and December 31, 2020, the Company had a deferred tax asset of approximately \$329,000 and \$167,000, respectively which had a full valuation allowance recorded against it of approximately \$329,000 and \$167,000, respectively.

 The Company's currently taxable income primarily consists of interest income on the Trust Account.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
-During the three months ended March 31, 2021 and 2020, the Company recorded income tax expense of approximately \$ 0 and \$58,000, respectively, primarily related to interest income earned on the Trust Account.
-The Company's effective tax rate for the three months ended March 31, 2021 and 2020 differs from the expected income tax rate due primarily to permanent differences.
+During the three and six months ended June 30, 2021 and 2020, the Company recorded no income tax expense.
+The Company's effective tax rate for the three and six months ended June 30, 2021 differs from the expected income tax rate due primarily to permanent differences related to the change in the fair value of the warrant liability.